hacklabr/morcego/README.txt

 This method returns the XMLRPC protocol version.
 Current version is 2, so if you're implementing the server according to instructions below, this method should return "2".
-In case this method is not present, version 1 is assumed, and so data structure for old versions of Morcego will be expected.
+In case this method is not present, version 1 is assumed, and so data structure for older versions of Morcego (0.4 and below) will be expected.

- * struct getSubGraph(string nodeName, int depth)
+ * struct getSubGraph(string nodeId, int depth)

-This method returns a part of the graph containing the node named nodeName and all nodes with distance lesser or equal than depth.
+This method returns a part of the graph containing the node with id nodeId and all nodes with distance lesser or equal than depth.
 The returned struct must be as follow, {} indicates structs and [] arrays, fields marked with * are optional